Posted on July 26, 2021, by Matt Morelli

-It was the last week of February, 2020.
-My wife and I, celebrating our honeymoon with a weeklong trip to Disneyworld, stood in line for Pirates of the Caribbean.
+It was the last week of February 2020.
+My wife and I, celebrating our honeymoon with a week-long trip to Disneyworld, stood in line for Pirates of the Caribbean.
 Flipping through articles on my news app, I read a story that left me convinced that COVID was going to become a problem.
-To date, it’d been a big topic of discussion but it was yet to take hold in America.
-By all indications at that time, it was going to, and it was clearly going to be the precipice for change in a lot of aspects.
+To date, it'd been a big topic of discussion, but it was yet to take hold in America.
+By all indications at that time, it was going to be the precipice for change in a lot of aspects.
 I jumped over to my Amazon app and purchased some supplies that I thought might be good to have around in case things got weird.

 They got weird.

 Professionally, what I failed to realize at the time was the logistical strain that it would place on... well, everything.
 I suppose my mind should have gone there immediately, but I was having too much fun at Disney to be distracted with what was to come.

 Not even a month later, all of Los Angeles was on lockdown.
 Schools, bars, retail stores, offices – closed or open with very limited access.
 The pandemic caused a seismic shift in consumer behavior.
 A large volume of what we used to buy in person could only come through delivery.
 The parcel shipping industry, which had been accustomed to handling the holiday rush with refined processes and scalability, now faced an unprecedented and prolonged surge in demand.

 Scalability suddenly became limited to the realm of reality.
 Volume surges that were previously predicted and expected to come and go, just stayed.
 Added fees and slower package delivery times became the norm.
 Unfortunately, along with these changes came an increase in instances of loss, damage, and theft.
 Many carriers, accustomed to delivering 180 – 200 packages over their eight-hour shifts, were now handling 250 – 300 packages, leading to longer days and more shipping insurance claims.